-The councils have begun work on becoming "investing authorities" over the period 2014-16 and will look to continue to do so in 2016-2020.
-Both councils have a long tradition of investing in their communities in support of the delivery of their shared strategic priorities, in particular to aid economic growth across West Suffolk.
+The West Suffolk council will continue its work on being an "investing authority" over the period 2019-21.
+The West Suffolk councils have had a long tradition of investing in their communities in support of the delivery of their strategic priorities, in particular to aid economic growth across West Suffolk.

-Depleting capital and revenue reserves and increased pressure on external funding mean that both councils want to consider investing away from the traditional funding models such as using their own reserves.
+Depleting capital and revenue reserves and increased pressure on external funding mean that the Council will need to consider investing away from the traditional funding models such as using their own reserves.
 Instead focus is now on the use of:

-- making loans, securing the return of the council's funds; - joint ventures, sharing the investment required; or - borrowing, introducing new funds into both councils.
+- making loans, securing the return of the council's funds; - joint ventures, sharing the investment required; or - borrowing, introducing new funds into West Suffolk.

-The financing of the chosen funding model itself is a challenge for both councils with limited reserve balances available in the medium to longer term.
-In order to generate new cash into the authorities and to enable a position of becoming 'investing authorities' means that borrowing, in order to create new cash, is something that both councils are willing to consider, in appropriate circumstances.
+The financing of the chosen funding model itself is a challenge, with limited reserve balances available in the medium to longer term.
+In order to generate new cash into the authorities and to enable our continued ambition of being an 'investing authority' means that borrowing, in order to create new cash, is something that West Suffolk is willing to consider, in appropriate circumstances.